Romans 11:11-16 When God blesses the non-believers

 15 For if their rejection is the reconciliation of the world, what will their acceptance be but life from the dead?
 16 If the first piece of dough is holy, the lump is also; and if the root is holy, the branches are too.

-The conversion of Israel involves two things: the repentance of the Jewish people to towards the truths as found in the Law, and the recognition of Jesus Christ as the sacrificial Lamb and Messiah that takes away their sins forever.
+The conversion of Israel therefore entails two inseparable realities: repentance in light of the truths revealed in the Law, and the recognition of Jesus Christ as the promised Messiah, the sacrificial Lamb who takes away their sins once and for all.

 Truth